-Members of the clade Filograninae, formerly referred to as BI (see Kupriyanova, Macdonald & Rouse, 2006; Kupriyanova et al., 2009), are represented in the herein material by two genera: Metavermilia and Filogranula, the latter one consisting of two species: F. runcinata (Sowerby, 1829) and F. spongiophila (Słowiński et al., 2022).
+Members of the clade Filograninae, formerly referred to as BI, are represented in the herein material by two genera: Metavermilia and Filogranula, the latter one consisting of two species: F. runcinata (J. de C. Sowerby, 1829) and F. spongiophila (J. Słowiński, O. Vinn, M. Jäger et al., 2022).

-The tube wall of Metavermilia cf. striatissima (Fürsich, Palmer & Goodyear, 1994) is single-layered, and composed of an irregularly oriented prismatic structure (IOP) (Fig. 2).
-Minute (maximally a few μ m), needle-like crystals are deployed more or less evenly within the entire tube wall.
-The longitudinal axes of crystals lack a uniform orientation.
+The tube wall of Metavermilia cf. striatissima (F.T.
+Fürsich, T.J.
+Palmer, and K.L.
+Goodyear, 1994) is single-layered, and composed of an irregularly oriented prismatic structure (IOP) (Fig. 2).
+Minute (maximally a few μm), needle-like crystals are deployed more or less evenly within the entire tube wall.
+Their crystallization axes are longitudinal and lack a uniform orientation.